ooduola/MyLearnings/README.md

-# Olatunji Oduola - Portfolio
+# My learnings

-This is a space to keep track of my learning journey at Makers Academy.
+This is a space to keep track of my learning journey at Makers Academy over the next 12 weeks.

-### My Goals
+### My course goals
 #### 1) I can make anything
 - I can TDD anything
 - I can program fluently